sonapona/sonapona-site/content/en/lessons/one.md

 | o | m**o**re |
 | u | p**oo** |

-That's all the sounds in toki pona! writing them is very simple: you never use consonants, with one exception: writing unofficial words.
+That's all the sounds in toki pona! writing them is very simple: you never use capital letters, with one exception: writing unofficial words.

 ## unofficial words